eugmill/eugmill.github.io/source/_posts/2014-03-28-custom-javascript-events-with-2048.markdown

 }
 ```

-The “on” method let’s us attach callbacks to custom events in the InputManager object.
-The emit function let’s us throw custom events with directional data attached to them.
+The “on” method lets us attach callbacks to custom events in the InputManager object.
+The emit function lets us throw custom events with directional data attached to them.

 Let’s go over the steps in order